ravenous-art/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab0-Environment-Setup.md

 |AWS CLI cannot connect to endpoint URL|Make sure LocalStack is running and use $EP|
 |kind cluster creation fails|Make sure Docker is running and has enough memory|
 |MFA / TOTP code fails in later labs|Enable automatic system time synchronization|

+## Conclusion
+The Lab 0 environment setup was completed successfully on Kali Linux.
+Docker, AWS CLI v2, kind, kubectl, OpenSSL, oathtool, LocalStack, and the local kind Kubernetes cluster were installed and verified.
+The environment is ready for the next IKB42603 Cloud Computing Security Essentials lab activities using LocalStack and Kubernetes.